Skip to content

 The Gospel Accounts

 Mark, the earliest Gospel, originally ended at 16:8 with women fleeing the empty tomb in fear - no resurrection appearances at all.
 The longer ending of Mark (16:9-20) is a later addition not present in the earliest manuscripts.
-Matthew, Luke, and John each add appearance narratives, but they place them in different locations (Galilee vs. Jerusalem) and describe them differently.
+Matthew, Luke, and John each add appearance stories, but they place them in different locations (Galilee vs. Jerusalem) and describe them differently.

 The Empty Tomb